suzuki-shunsuke/oss-contribution-guide/README.md

 Especially, you should use [fenced code blocks](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks).
 Fenced code blocks make a comment easy to read.
 The readability of code without fenced block is terrible.

-## Use Issue Templates

-Using Issue Templates, maintainers can get the required information and communicate with you comfortably.
-If you ignore them, maintainers may misunderstand the issue or they would have to ask you some questions to get the required information.

-If there is no issue template in the project, you should structure the description according to some common issue template.

 ## Describe **WHY** and **Background** in your Feature Request